7 Rules for Creating Gorgeous UI — Part 2 (Updated for 2019)

 - Underline.
 Underline means links nowadays, and it’s not worth trying to force it to mean anything else, if you ask me

 - Text background color.
-Not as common, but the 37signals website had this as link styling for a while
+Not as common, but the 37signals website had this as link styling for a while, and IDEO animates it in on hover.

 - Strikethrough.
 Back off, you 90s CSS wizard, you!